 Researchers Link Opioid Deaths to Pharmaceutical Marketing

 In a study published by the JAMA Network Open, researchers found that when pharmaceutical companies spent more money on opioid marketing in a particular county, there were higher prescription rates and higher amounts of overdose deaths in that same county.
-The most common type of opioid marketing to doctors was in the form of dinners or meals.
-Dr. Scott Hadland from Boston Medical Center explained that the amount of each marketing payment was not as important as the frequency of visits and interactions with doctors.
+The most common type of opioid marketing to doctors was in the form of incentives such as dinners or meals with company representatives.
+Dr. Scott Hadland from Boston Medical Center explained that the amount of each marketing payment was not as important as the frequency of visits and company interactions with doctors.
 The study included suggestions for lawmakers, such as imposing limits on pharmaceutical marketing.
 But researchers also noted that this may not be an effective solution because meals can be relatively cheap.
 Opioids attorneys have cited such marketing as a way to increase prescription rates of the drugs.

 Millions Spent on Physician-Targeting Likely to Be Citied by Opioid Attorneys